MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/migrate-com-to-web-addins.md

    - Some developers build private web add-ins that aren't published to the store.
 Check with your partners to confirm if they developed or are developing a web add-in.

    > [!TIP]
-   > By default, users are given the option to automatically install web add-in counterparts of their existing COM add-ins when they switch to new Outlook for Windows.
-For more information, see [Automatically install existing add-ins in new Outlook for Windows](install-web-add-ins.md).
+   > By default, users are given the option to install web add-in counterparts of their existing COM add-ins when they switch to new Outlook for Windows.
+For more information, see [Install web add-in counterparts of existing COM add-ins in new Outlook for Windows](install-web-add-ins.md).

 4. **Explore native Outlook capabilities**.
 If your mission critical COM add-ins don't have an equivalent web add-in, explore new Outlook’s native capabilities and see if they work for your scenario.
 Some examples include: